Comum/design-patterns/principles/DESIGN_PRINCIPLES.md

 ```

 And then have to repeat the same struture for the Truck.
 Each additional parameter results in multiplying the number of subclasses.
-And we end up with a lot of duplicate between subclasses, as a subclass can't extend two classes at the same time.
+And we end up with a lot of duplicate code between subclasses, as a subclass can't extend two classes at the same time.

 If we take a composition approach.
-Instead of car objects implementing a behaviour on ther own, they can delefate it to other objects.
+Instead of car objects implementing a behaviour on ther own, they can delegate it to other objects.
 So we can end up with:

 ```